rddrdhd/TAMZII_Pepet/README.md

 # Pepet
 Tamagotchi-like application with minigames for school course TAMZ II created in Android Studio.

-Main activity is pet with stats.
-You can fill the stats by playing minigames
+Main activity is frog pet with stats.
+You can fill the stats by playing minigames:
+* fill Fed stat with catching flies and beers.
+Avoid wasps! (hold to move right, release to move left)
+* fill Social stat with taking selfies and put meme stickers over faces (auto face detection)
+* fill Love stat by petting your frog
+* fill Fit stat by dancing to Gandalf Saxguy music (when arrow is hitting bottom, tilt your phone that way)

 This app is in Java and uses
 * `Camera` and [OpenCV lib](https://github.com/opencv/opencv/tree/3.4.7) for increasing Social stat